 After painting the board scraps white, I attached the boards to the bottom of the birdhouses with the wood glue.

-On a different day of purging and cleaning out the cabinet in the living room, I came across these adorable miniature chairs I had purchased probably 15 years ago from a home party of some kind and they are actually place card holders..
+On a different day of purging and cleaning out the cabinet in the living room, I came across these adorable miniature chairs I had purchased probably 15 years ago from a home party of some kind.
+They are actually place card holders for a table setting.
 The details on them are amazing and they are so adorable.
-Glad I found a way to keep them.
-I really something quirky and fun for the front of these birdhouses.
+I am really glad that I found a reason to use them.
+They are a fun and quirky addition to the birdhouses.

 After painting some whimsical designs on my birdhouses (they sort of remind me of Whoville houses from Dr. Seuss books) I glued the miniature chairs to the white bases.
 As a added touch of whimsy, I painted the sign “Welcome to our Nest” and attached it to the front of the tallest house.

-This project cost me nothing!
+This project cost me nothing but time!
 In a few weeks I will seal them for exterior use and hang them in the garden.
-Hopefully the birds think they are just as cute.
-My husband thinks it would be hilarious if birds built a nest in them at the back door.
-I’ll definitely share pictures if they do!
+Hopefully the birds think they are just as cute!
+My husband commented that it would be hilarious if birds actually built a nest in the houses while they are hanging at the back entrance, but we don’t thing they will.